When was the last time you took a close look at your medical practice website?

 5. Is your website design mobile responsive?

-There is no excuse for having a website that is not optimized for use across all platforms in 2018.
+Mobile first-indexing is now fully underway and there’s no excuse for having a website that is not optimized for use across all platforms in 2018.
 Most people aren’t looking at your website on a desktop or laptop anymore.
 They are looking at it on a phone or tablet.
 It is projected that by 2020 there will be 2.87 billion smartphone users.
-Google has clearly stated that it indexes the mobile version of a website first.

 Having a mobile-responsive site (ie one that automatically changes its layout and placements of certain menus and buttons automatically) is important because firstly, over half of patients search online for health information on their smartphone, and secondly, Google now gives ranking priority to those sites that are mobile friendly.
 In fact, Google has stated that it will penalize websites that aren’t mobile-responsive, so if your site isn’t optimized for mobile devices, you’ll likely lose out significantly in the organic search rankings.
 To check if your site’s design is responsive, enter its URL into this Google tool.